We may earn money or products from the companies mentioned in this post.

-Doing a simple one-stack presentation makes it look professional, even if you’re a beginner baker.
+Making a simple two layer cake makes it look professional, even if you’re a beginner baker.

-Not to mention it’s completely dairy and egg free, but you’d never be able to tell!I also use a quick homemade vegan buttercream for this recipe and it’s to die for!
+Not to mention it’s completely dairy and egg free, but you’d never be able to tell!I also use a quick homemade vegan buttercream for this vegan cake recipe and it’s to die for!

 Vegan butter has really come a long way, and it makes the frosting incredibly easy to put together.

-For this recipe, it’s a perfect sweet complement to the rich chocolate cake, and I spread it on generously!
+For this vegan chocolate cake, it’s a perfect sweet complement to the rich decadent flavor, and I spread it on generously!

-The true secret to making a super decadent chocolate cake is to “bloom” the cocoa.
+The true secret to making a super decadent vegan chocolate cake recipe is to “bloom” the cocoa.

 For this recipe, this simply means adding boiling water to the cake batter to fully dissolve and distribute the cocoa’s true flavor.

-I’ve made cake without using this trick before, and you really miss out on a TON of flavor.
+I’ve made vegan cake recipes without using this trick before, and you really miss out on a TON of flavor.

 Another thing I love to do with chocolate desserts is add a hint of coffee – it brings out even more flavor from the cocoa and adds a deep richness.

-If you don’t love coffee you can leave this out or just use a little, but I think it takes this cake to the next level for any coffee lovers!
+If you don’t love coffee you can leave this out or just use a little, but I think it takes this vegan cake recipe to the next level.

-For this rich cake, you’ll want a big glass of plant milk to wash it down.
+For this rich vegan chocolate cake recipe, you’ll want a big glass of plant milk to wash it down.